Khomeinism: Unity of the Ummah

-Since the death of Khomeini, Iranian leaders have been more sectarian and Sunnis suffer from systemic discrimination.

-Also, Khomeini's "Islamic Brotherhood" did not extend to the Wahhabi regime of Saudi Arabia, whom he vehemently hated and regarded as apostates.
+Khomeini's "Islamic Brotherhood" did not extend to the Wahhabi regime of Saudi Arabia, whom he vehemently hated and regarded as apostates.
 Under his leadership the Iranian government cut off all relations with Saudi Arabia.
 Khomeini even declared that Iran may one day start good diplomatic relations with the US or Iraq but never with Saudi Arabia.
 Iran did not re-establish diplomatic relations with Saudi Arabia until March 1991, after Khomeini's death.

+Since the death of Khomeini, Iranian leaders have become more sectarian and Sunnis victim to systemic discrimination.

 Shia revival

-The Iranian revolution "awakened" Shia around the world, who outside of Iran were subordinate to Sunnis.
+The Iranian revolution "awakened" Shia around the world, who, outside of Iran, were subordinate to Sunnis.
 Shia "became bolder in their demands of rights and representations", and in some instances Khomeini supported them.
 In Pakistan, he is reported to have told Pakistan military ruler Zia ul-Haq that he would do to al-Haq "what he had done to the Shah" if al-Haq mistreated Shia.
 When tens of thousands of Shia protested for exemption from Islamic taxes based on Sunni law, al-Haq conceded to their demands.

-Shia Islamist groups that sprang up during the 1980s, often "receiving financial and political support from Tehran" include the Amal Movement of Musa al-Sadr and later the Hezbollah movement in Lebanon, Islamic Dawa Party in Iraq, Hizb-e Wahdat in Afghanistan, Tehreek-e-Jafaria in Pakistan, al-Wifaq in Bahrain, and Hezbollah Al-Hejaz and al-Haraka al-Islahiya al-Islamiya in Saudi Arabia.
+Shia Islamist groups that sprang up during the 1980s, and often received "financial and political support from Tehran", include the Amal Movement of Musa al-Sadr and later the Hezbollah movement in Lebanon, Islamic Dawa Party in Iraq, Hizb-e Wahdat in Afghanistan, Tehreek-e-Jafaria in Pakistan, al-Wifaq in Bahrain, and Hezbollah Al-Hejaz and al-Haraka al-Islahiya al-Islamiya in Saudi Arabia.
 Shia were involved in the 1979–80 riots and demonstrations in oil-rich eastern Saudi Arabia, the 1981 Bahraini coup d'état attempt and the 1983 Kuwait bombings.

 Neither East nor West

 Khomeini strongly opposed alliances with, or imitation of, Eastern (communist) and Western Bloc (capitalist) nations.
+The slogan "Neither East nor West", meant not only opposition to the two superpower blocs, but also keeping Iran and Islam uncontaminated by their ideas and ideologies.